emmatyping/cpython/Doc/library/compression.zstd.rst

    .. note::
       This class does not transparently handle inputs containing multiple compressed frames, unlike :func:`decompress` and :class:`ZstdFile`.
-To decompress a multi-stream input, you should use :class:`EndlessZstdDecompressor`.
+To decompress a multi-stream input, you should use :func:`decompress` or :class:`ZstdFile` if working with a :term:`file object`.

    .. method:: decompress(data, max_length=-1)